dashbird/site/content/knowledge-base/aws-lambda/aws-lambda-with-python.md

 Lambda supports Python versions 2.7[^1], 3.6 and 3.7.
 The way it works is[^2]:

 1. Create a file called `lambda_function.py`
-2. Declare a function called `lambda_handler`, which should receive two arguments: `event` and `context` (in that order)
+2. Declare a function called `lambda_handler`, which should receive two arguments: `event` and `context`[^3] (in that order)
 3. The function returns a JSON-serializable object (a dictionary is recommended) containing anything the requester should expect from the function (this is an optional step)
 4. Create a deployment package: a ZIP file containing all project files (the `lambda_function.py` must be in the root of the ZIP archive)

-All libraries and dependencies (except for Python native modules[^3]) must be added to the ZIP archive as well.
+All libraries and dependencies (except for Python native modules[^4]) must be added to the ZIP archive as well.

-AWS already includes the latest version of the boto3[^4] library in all Python functions.
-It is not a good practice to rely on this version of boto3[^5].
+AWS already includes the latest version of the boto3[^5] library in all Python functions.
+It is not a good practice to rely on this version of boto3[^6].
 Developers should override the default Lambda boto3 with their own version in the deployment package.

 # Hands-on Demo

-We will create a simple Lambda service that can return the Wonders of the World[^6] in multiple lists.
+We will create a simple Lambda service that can return the Wonders of the World[^7] in multiple lists.

 * Lambda function: contains the entry point handler to respond to Lambda invocations
 * Dataset: provides information about the seven wonders